devikaranade/SpotHustle/README.md

 # SpotHustle

-SpotHustle is an innovative application designed to revolutionize the way parking spots are managed and utilized.
+SpotHustle is a React-based innovative application designed to revolutionize the way parking spots are managed and utilized.
 SpotHustle offers a streamlined platform where individuals can auction their available parking spots for others to conveniently use.

 ## Features